-With the successful opening of three new Downtown Dallas parks over the last three years, we have our sights on Harwood Park, the final of four Priority Parks that we are building in partnership with the Dallas Park & Recreation Department.
+With the successful opening of three new Downtown Dallas parks over the last three years, we have our sights on Harwood Park, the final of four Priority Parks that PfDD is building in partnership with the Dallas Park & Recreation Department.

 The 4-acre project is taking the place of parking lots and vacant buildings, and revitalizing a Dallas historic district.
-Known these days as the East Quarter neighborhood, the Harwood Historic District was once a hub for the film industry in Dallas.
+Known these days as the East Quarter, the Harwood Historic District was once a hub for the film industry in Dallas.

 A Vibrant Melting Pot